nabla0001/mnist.rnn/README.md

 which digit it needs to draw based on the occluded digit - something that is not always obvious.
 It then gets their overall gestalt right.

-Quite cool considering that we have never told the model explicitly that the digits 0-9 exist, (unlike when we train classfication models)!
+Quite cool considering that, unlike when we train classification models, we have never told the model explicitly that the digits 0-9 exist!

 Here are some examples.